XiaLiPKU/EMANet/README.md

 # EMANet

+## News

+EMANet-101 gets *79.79* in mIoU on Cityscapes using single-scale inference.
+And *80.99* on the PASCAL VOC dataset.
+So, with a classic backbone(ResNet) instead of some newest ones(WideResNet, HRNet), EMANet still achieves the top performance.

 ## Background

 This repository is for [Expectation-Maximization Attention Networks for Semantic Segmentation](https://xialipku.github.io/publication/expectation-maximization-attention-networks-for-semantic-segmentation/) (to appear in ICCV 2019, Oral presentation),